zalora/deployix/pkgs/execve/README.md

   * `group`: The group to switch to.
   * `restart`: The restart mode (see `restart-modes` in `<defnix/lib/default.nix>`).
 Defaults to `restart-modes.no`.
+  * `bind-mounts`: A set whose names correspond to paths to be bind-mounted from the path in the value.
+If non-empty, the process will run in a private mount namespace.

 Exit codes
 ----------

 * 212: Failed to execute
 * 213: Failed to change user/group
+* 214: Error setting up mounts

 Example
 --------